-- In addition to the overall grade, the lecturer also receives specific written feedback with comments on strengths and weaknesses.
+- In addition to the score, the lecturers receive detailed written and oral formative feedback with comments on the lecturer’s English language strengths and weaknesses.

-- The lecturer receives access to a video recording of the certification session.
+- The lecturer also receives a link to a video recording of the certification their own performance.

-- If the lecturer's language proficiency is deemed to be at an appropriate level, the lecturer receives a certificate.
+- If the lecturer is certified (TOEPAS score of 30 or above), the lecturer receives a certificate.

 How much does TOEPAS cost?

 Contact CIP to hear more about the price of a TOEPAS certification at the University of Copenhagen.